top of page

 There are lots of excellent guides to organizing and facilitating change.

-Below, you will find are a few key slides from Organizing 101, a guide put together by Patricia Arroyos for the University of California Student Association and the United States Student Association.
+Below, you will find are a few key slides from Organizing 101, a guide put together by Patricia Arroyos for the University of California Student Association and the United States Student Association. as well as other online resources for community organizing.

 Organizing 101 Full Presentation